-The Proposed Project therefore represents an opportunity to further harness Ireland's significant renewable energy resources, with valuable benefits to air quality and in turn to human health.
+The Proposed Development therefore represents an opportunity to further harness Ireland's significant renewable energy resources, with valuable benefits to air quality and climate and in turn to human health.
 The consumption of fossil fuels for energy results in the release of particulates, sulphur dioxide and nitrogen dioxide to our air.
-The use of wind energy, by providing an alternative to electricity derived from coal, oil or gas-fired power stations, results in emission savings of carbon dioxide (CO_2), oxides of nitrogen (NO_x), and sulphur dioxide SO2, thereby resulting in cleaner air and associated positive health effects.
+The use of wind energy, by providing an alternative to electricity derived from coal, oil or gas-fired power stations, results in emission savings of carbon dioxide ( $CO_2$ ), oxides of nitrogen ( $NO_x$ ), and sulphur dioxide $SO_2$ , thereby resulting in cleaner air and associated positive health effects.